 Celebrate the 50th anniversary of the Wilderness Act!
 Alaska refuges contain more than 18 million acres of these spectacular lands.

 Commercial Permit Application Periods

 Yukon Flats Refuge has established application periods for commercial special use permits.
 See the link below for more information.

-The Yukon Flats National Wildlife Refuge was established to conserve fish and wildlife populations and habitats in their natural diversity including nesting waterfowl, other migratory birds, dall sheep, bears, moose, wolves, wolverines, other furbearers, caribou, and salmon; to fulfill international treaty obligations; to provide for continued subsistence uses; and to ensure necessary water quality and quantity.Read more about the Refuge
+The Yukon Flats National Wildlife Refuge was established in 1980 by the Alaska National Interest Lands Conservation Act to conserve fish and wildlife populations and habitats in their natural diversity including nesting waterfowl, other migratory birds, dall sheep, bears, moose, wolves, wolverines, other furbearers, caribou, and salmon; to fulfill international treaty obligations; to provide for continued subsistence uses; and to ensure necessary water quality and quantity.Read more about the Refuge

 About the NWRS